Belcarra Regional Park Hike

 Final Thoughts - Jug Island Beach Trail

-We can certainly recommend this two-hour hike with varied terrain, a great halfway point destination with views of Jug Island and the surrounding Indian Arm and mountains.
+We can certainly recommend this two-hour hike, which has varied terrain and is a great halfway point destination with views of Jug Island and the surrounding Indian Arm and mountains.

-We can only imagine how rewarding a swim would be on the north shore of Belcarra Peninsula or back at the picnic area on a warm summer day.
-Come early as this is a very popular spot.
+We can only imagine how rewarding a swim on the north shore of Belcarra Peninsula or back at the picnic area on a warm summer day would be.
+Come early, as this is a very popular spot.

 Back on the flat section near the Belcarra Picnic Area.